Spinal Stenosis Treatment in Staten Island & Princeton

 If you are experiencing any symptoms that may be indicative of spinal stenosis or if you believe you may be suffering from this condition, it is important to seek proper evaluation from an orthopedic neck and spine specialist.
 At New Jersey Spine Surgeons, our spinal stenosis doctors will evaluate your symptoms and provide an accurate diagnosis following a physical examination, medical history, and any necessary imaging.
 An X-ray, magnetic resonance imaging (MRI), or computerized tomography (CT scan) with myelogram may be recommended to determine the severity of the condition and to detect any nerve-related issues.

 Imaging tests are used by New Jersey Spine Surgeons in order to look at your spine in detail to detect bone spurs and other spinal conditions that may be causing a narrowing of space in your spinal canal.

 Often times, our spinal stenosis specialists at New Jersey Spine Surgeons will first advise conservative treatment methods for spinal stenosis, as non-surgical treatment options may prove effective at improving symptoms.
 Spinal stenosis treatment options depend on each patient’s needs and symptoms, and treatments without surgery may involve:

 - Taking pain medications, either over-the-counter or prescription medications depending on the level of pain

 - Getting a cortisone injection

 If symptoms are severe, worsen over time, or don’t respond well to conservative therapies, spinal stenosis surgery may be recommended in order to treat the condition.
+Our spine surgeons are some of the best doctors in New Jersey for spinal stenosis surgery.
 Some of the spinal stenosis surgery options that may be recommended include:

 Cervical Spinal Stenosis Surgery Options